kansas patriot guard, kansas patriot guard, kansas patriot guard

 Two flags compound the problem.
 A single flag is easier to manage.

-When you're holding a flag and are called to attention, you stand at attention.
+When you are holding a flag and are called to attention, you stand at attention.

 The flag pole is held upright with your right hand.

 When "present arms" is called, you do not salute.
-You stand at attention.
+Standing at attention is your salute.

-During prayer, and they say "uncover" you do not take off your hat
+During prayer, and they say "uncover" while you hold a flag, you do not take off your hat.

 Anyone not holding a flag can salute, if qualified to do so, or put his/her hand over the heart.